 GoalazoGOALAZO

-A Greek tragedy in the making for Celje
+A Greek tragedy for the Slovenian tourists

-March 18, 2026
+March 19, 2026

 #AEK Athens#NK Celje

-The atmosphere in the Agia Sophia Stadium will be electric, mostly because the home fans know they can spend ninety minutes mocking the opposition while planning their flights for the quarter-finals.
-AEK don’t just win games; they SUFFOCATE them.
-Celje will need a miracle involving at least three Greek gods and a very confused referee to even find the back of the net.
+The atmosphere in Athens will be electric, mostly because the home fans know they can spend ninety minutes mocking the opposition while browsing flights for the quarter-finals.
+AEK do not just win games; they SUFFOCATE them.
+Celje would need a miracle involving at least three Greek gods and a very confused referee to even find the back of the net.
+Expect the Yellow and Black to rotate the squad, rest the stars, and still find enough time to score a few more while the Celje defense wonders where it all went wrong.

 AEK Athens 3-0 NK Celje